 - Another theory is the trapping of White blood cells in capillaries or post-capillary venules.
 The adhesion of the white cells with activation releases inflammatory mediators and proteolytic enzymes with endothelial damage which increases permeability or impedes flow leading to occlusion.

-- CVI has a vast range of presentations form talangiectases to skin fibrosis and venous ulceration.
+- CVI has a vast range of presentations form telangiectases to skin fibrosis and venous ulceration.

-- One must realise that the same presentations may be due to different problems like incompetent valves alone, venous obstruction alone, muscle pump dysfunction alone or in combination.
+- One must realize that the same presentations may be due to different problems like incompetent valves alone, venous obstruction alone, muscle pump dysfunction alone or in combination.

-- The major manifestations of CVI are dilated veins, oedema, leg pain and cutaneous changes.
+- The major manifestations of CVI are dilated veins, edema, leg pain, and cutaneous changes.

-- Skin changes include hyper pigmentation due to hemosiderin deposition and eczematous dermatitis.
+- Skin changes include hyperpigmentation due to hemosiderin deposition and eczematous dermatitis.
 Fibrosis may develop in the dermis and subcutaneous tissue (lipodermatosclerosis).
-There is a increased risk of cellulitis, leg ulceration and delayed wound healing.
+There is an increased risk of cellulitis, leg ulceration and delayed wound healing.